 Existing processes that need to be maintained include:

 - Cutting machinery

 The key to long-term success in any transition is maintaining an ongoing relationship.
 This approach has resulted in clients that have been with us for many of our over 30-year history.
 SSI’s commitment to our client’s success begins with SSI Learning, a comprehensive training curriculum that allows for teams of any skill level to quickly gain proficiency up to a high standard.
 The standardized approach of the training helps guarantee that any sub-contractor or subsidiary is compliant with your organization’s methods and standards.

 As the industry evolves, we continuously listen to our clients to evolve with them.
 Through a wish list on our community portal Nexus, we take suggestions on features that should be implemented in our solutions, provide long-term technical support, and further training documentation.
+If local support is required, we have a technical support team located in Japan, ready to provide assistance in Japanese.
 We attribute this long-term partnership mentality as a significant reason for our success.

 Maintaining a Single Source of Truth

 Some Japanese shipbuilders, like Miura Shipbuilding, Fukuoka Shipbuilding, and Inamasu Shipbuilding, have understood the future direction of the industry, and are actively working to achieve the next level of control and reliability over their engineering activities.